StoneyJackson/mothership/README.md

 Design - Design documents
 Working - A place for works in progress

+## Copyright and License

-Copyright 2016, Stoney Jackson SOME RIGHTS RESERVED
+* Copyright 2016, Stoney Jackson SOME RIGHTS RESERVED
-License: GPLv3
+* License: GPLv3